darwin-baxter/DynamicLandingPage/README.md

 # DynamicLandingPage
-A webpage created using vanilla JS that dynamically updates itself with time, through a day.
+A webpage created using vanilla JS that dynamically updates itself with time, throughout a day.